SurajSunar/govtech-agent/README.md

 There is chabot which can be customized based on need.

+There is need to add new features which can be added.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: